Aierie/vue-polis-client/README.md

 ## About the component
 Component currently lives in `src/components/Polis.vue`.
 It is adapted from the [polis embed](https://pol.is/embed.js) for Vue so that it can interact better with Vue's reactivity and provide more room for behavior / ui customization.

+You can listen for polis events (vote, write, doneVoting, init) on the component by using the [v-on directive](https://vuejs.org/v2/guide/events.html).

+Supply config to the component - for each [data attribute](https://roamresearch.com/#/app/polis-methods/page/urQE1Ik_L) you would place on the embed div, just use the part after `data-`. so to supply `conversation_id`, you would do `:conversation_id="yourConversationId"`.

+You'll need to supply either `conversation_id` or both `site_id` and `page_id`, or the component will throw an error.

 ## Project setup
 ```
 npm install